The following are links to Internet sites that contain valuable stormwater information.

 Center for Watershed Protection – This nonprofit organization website provides a variety of information and services to the general public and permittees on watershed protection.

-City of Tulsa Stormwater – This website guides you through the
+City of Tulsa Stormwater – This website guides you through the various stormwater quality programs being implemented by the City of Tulsa, a Phase I stormwater permit city.

-EPA Stormwater Outreach Materials – This EPA website has dozens of files on a wide variety of topics relating to contaminants from businesses, homes and construction sites as well as brochures on how individuals can help improve water quality.
+EPA Stormwater Outreach Materials – This EPA website has dozens of downloadable files on a variety of topics relating to contaminants from businesses, homes and construction sites as well as brochures on how individuals can help improve water quality.

 EPA What You Can Do – This website contains many ideas on what individuals can do to help protect water quality in their communities.